19aksh07/queen-at-twenty-one/poems.md

 It started with smiles, then nights grew long,
 A whisper of love inside felt strong,
 No longer just friendship, but something new,
-A flame was born—I love you.
+A flame was born, I love you.

 Each word from you a sacred song,
 Each silence sweet, where hearts belong,